Esri/calcite-web/README.md

-> WARNING: Calcite Web is still very much an "alpha" technology.
-If you start building with Calcite Web be prepared for bugs and anticipate breaking changes as we move towards a more stable and production-ready `v1.0.0` release.

 # Calcite Web

 Calcite Web is a web design framework that implements the Esri Brand Guidelines and Calcite design framework for browser-based properties and products.
 Calcite Web is written in [Sass](http://sass-lang.com/), and is compatible with both the standard Sass ruby gem and the [Libsass](http://libsass.org/) compiler.
 The project also includes a dependency-free JavaScript library for use with interactive patterns.